mkorpela/calsync/README.md

 The script is stateful and robust:
 - It handles creating, updating (time changes), and deleting events.
 - It filters events to only sync those that are marked as "Busy".
+- It can be configured to only sync events that fall within your defined "working hours".
 - It handles duplicate events in the source calendar gracefully.
 - It is safe to run automatically on a schedule.

+The source code is available at: https://github.com/mkorpela/calsync

 ## Prerequisites